 lacerations and bumps and bruises, it is important that when patients

-arrive in our emergency departments they receive care that is fast, efficient,
+arrive in our ED they receive care that is fast, efficient,

 care areas within both EDs provide patients with relatively minor illnesses

-ED opened in 2008 at Upper Chesapeake Medical Center (UCMC).
+ED opened in 2008 at University of Maryland Upper Chesapeake Medical Center (UM UCMC).
 It is designed

 to be more pleasing and comfortable for children.
 These rooms are also